amastin-devicepitstop/LunchBox/README.md

 Clocked out at #:##:## AM/PM
 ```

-And the information is only appended to the top of the file, it does not overwrite the first user's information.
 Once a minute has passed, the data is pushed from `append.md` to `index.md`.
 Then, the contents of `append.md` are cleared to allow for new updates to be queued.
 Sending a command to wipe `append.md` takes only about a second, so there is a very small window where updates may not be received, but it is greatly improved compared to 30 seconds.

 Once `index.md` receives the update, it looks like this:
 ```